A former shared owner / chartered accountant explains some hidden costs of subletting a shared ownership home

 Maintenance / Wear ‘n’ Tear

-But say you need to spruce up your apartment to rent it out: new carpet, buying furniture, unless it is ‘maintenance’, you don’t get to save tax on ‘improvements’.
+Where something breaks and you replace it like-for-like, you can deduct this from your tax Profit/Loss.
+But, say you need to spruce up your apartment to rent it out (new carpet, buying furniture, and so on), you don’t get to save tax on ‘improvements’.
 That’s just a loss for you, and it doesn’t class as a loss in your Profit/Loss.
 You’ll hopefully see the benefit of this if it increases the selling price; though, of course, you share that profit with the housing association.

-Tip: Good for the planet and good for the purse – if you do need to kit out your apartment for renting it out, make use of your local charity shops.
-They have great items of furniture at a fraction of the price!
+Tip: Good for the planet and good for the purse – if you do need to kit out your apartment for renting it out your local charity shops may have great items of furniture at a fraction of the price!
 Wherever you choose to purchase furniture, make sure you understand fire safety regulations for landlords, and that your furniture has fire safety labels where applicable.